Explanations of typical terms you might come across in people and footfall counting

 Missed Opportunities– refers to those potential customers who visit a store but leave without making a purchase due to excessive queue length or queue waiting times, lack of available staff, pricing or product availability.

-Mobile Tracking– the ability to track the unique short range signals from mobile phones in order to anonymously track the location of a specific user.
-This technology can be used to create a heat-map of a shop. shopping or town centre.
+Mobile Detection– the ability to track the unique short range signals from mobile phones in order to anonymously track the location of a specific user.
+This technology can be used to create a heatmap of a retail unit, shopping mall, or town centre for example.

 Occupancy– the total number of people in a specific space, calculated by the total number of ‘in’ counts minus the total number of ‘out’ counts at any given time, or by the use of Brickstream Zone tracking technology that can analyse the total number of people within view of a counter (up to a maximum area of 6 square metres per counter dependant on the mounting height of the equipment.)